SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/partner/includes/note-users-collection.md

 <!-- markdownlint-disable-file MD041 -->
 > [!NOTE]
-> You can only add an administrative or technical contact from the current partner users collection.
+> Only users from the existing partner's user collection can be added as administrative or technical contacts.